Cookies on the Gambling Commission website

 When reporting this key event, you must include the following information:

-• the name of the shareholder
+• the name of the person or entity

-• the address of the shareholder
+• the address of the person or entity

-• Key Event: Notification of shareholders.
+Key Event: Notification of shareholders or other relevant persons.

 Key Event 3: Taking out loans from persons not authorised by the Financial Conduct Authority